Dr. Samuel Marks breaks the rules, again. This time they were his own....

 He blinked.
 "But," he started and stopped again.
 He took another drink.
 "What haven't you told me?"

 "The woman - did you hear what he called her when he tried to warn her?"

 "It sounded like he said Sam."
 He was confused.
 "I thought he was calling you."

 I shook my head.
 "Something about her felt so familiar.
 She knew Artemis.
-And then, when I heard him call out to her, he called her Sam, I realized...
+Then, when I heard him call out to her, he called her Sam.
+And, I realized...
 Her eyes were my eyes, Tollack.
 Her voice was my mother's."

 "I don't know for sure.
 But I feel it.
 Or, I felt it.
 I just - I know she was my descendant.
 Is.
 Will be?"

 "Holy mother of Paradoxes."
-He sat back, and looked me in the eye for a long moment, measuring my words.
+He slapped the table, and looked me in the eye for a long moment, measuring my words.
 He found them worth their weight.
-"When do I get to meet her?”
+"And him?"

-“Look, you’re my best friend in the world, Samuel.
-So, if you're asking for my support, I suppose you have it."
+“Look, Sam, I'm your best friend in the world.
+I've always had your back.
+If this meeting was about you asking for my support, you have it."

 "Thank you, Tollack.”
 I felt a rush of relief.
 “If not you, I don't know whom I could trust."